-The indefatigable M. Simon (1877-1970) ranged the world to set up branches, reaching inter alia New York but also for example San Francisco (c.
-1935).
+The indefatigable Simon (1877-1970) ranged the world to set up new branches, securing New York but also eg. San Francisco by 1935.
 It appears some British cities outside London were already in his orbit even before WW II.

-Oriel’s account strikes just the right mordant tone, trumping perhaps two American counterparts who tried a similar approach as I discussed earlier in these pages.
+Oriel’s account strikes a mordant tone, improving I think on American counterparts who had tried a similar approach, as I discussed earlier.